Sandy, Bedfordshire: Geography

 Sandy is 43 mi north of Central London with the county town of Bedford 8 mi to the west.
 St Neots, Cambridgeshire lies 7 mi to the north with Biggleswade 3 mi to the south.

 The River Ivel, a tributary of the River Great Ouse, runs through the town.
 Parts of the town and adjoining land are designated as a Flood Warning Area.
-The Greensand Ridge, an escarpment which runs through Buckinghamshire, Bedfordshire, and Cambridgeshire, runs to the south of the town.
+The Greensand Ridge, an escarpment which runs through Buckinghamshire, Bedfordshire, and Cambridgeshire, runs to the south and east of the town.